-Unclassified.
-Fujitsu, the Fujitsu logo and Fujitsu brand names are trademarks or registered trademarks of Fujitsu Limited in Japan and other countries.
-Other company, product and service names may be trademarks or registered trademarks of their respective owners, the use of which by third parties for their own purposes may infringe the rights of such owners.
+Fujitsu, the Fujitsu logo, and "shaping tomorrow with you" are trademarks or registered trademarks of Fujitsu Limited in the United States and other countries.
+All other trademarks referenced herein are the property of their respective owners.
+Other company, product and service names may be trademarks or registered trademarks of their respective owners.
 Technical data are subject to modification and delivery subject to availability.
 Any liability that the data and illustrations are complete, actual or correct is excluded.
-Designations may be trademarks and/or copyrights of the respective manufacturer, the use of which by third parties for their own purposes may infringe the rights of such owner.
+ID-7441-001/11-2020